 But we deserve clean spaces every day.
 Recognizing this, we expanded the International Coastal Cleanup Day in Connecticut into a weekend, then a month, then a full year of organized cleanups.
 With the support from cleanup captains, volunteers, and sponsors, our CT Cleanup program is now nearly year-round.
 In the Spring, we host our corporate cleanups, reserved for sponsor companies and their employees as team-building events.
 In the fall, we host our community-based and public cleanups open to all Connecticut residents and visitors.
-We are currently recruiting Cleanup Captains and volunteers for cleanups scheduled between August – October in line with the International Coastal Cleanup season.
+We are currently recruiting volunteers for cleanups scheduled between August – October in line with the International Coastal Cleanup season.
 There’s a cleanup for everyone and there’s always trash to pick up.

 How Does the Connecticut Cleanup Impact Our State?

 At each cleanup event, we keep track of the trash we pick up.
 By using the Clean Swell app or tallying trash type and number on paper worksheets, our volunteers help us determine the most common and strangest types of trash we collect.
 The data shows changes in pollution trends over time and the larger impact volunteers are making across the globe.